-- b) COMMERCIAL PRODUCTION: Ecuador has no commercial GE plant production. - c) EXPORTS: Ecuador currently does not export GE plant material. - d) IMPORTS: A significant portion of the corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador is of foreign origin.
+- b) COMMERCIAL PRODUCTION: Ecuador has no commercial GE plant production. - c) EXPORTS: Ecuador currently does not export GE plant material. - d) IMPORTS: Corn, cotton, soybean meal, and soybean oil for industrial use in Ecuador is largely of foreign origin.

-- Ecuador imported approximately 98 percent of its cotton needs, or some 15,500 metric tons (MT) in 2013; of which, 94 percent of this volume was GE-derived product. - Soybean meal and oil imports are rising; the United States is the main supplier of the former.
-Ecuador in 2013 purchased about 618,000 MT of soybean meal; of which, 96 percent was GEderived product.
+- Ecuador imported approximately 98 percent of its cotton needs, or some 13,000 metric tons (MT) in 2014; of which, 94 percent of this volume was GE-derived product. - Soybean meal and oil imports are rising; the United States and Argentina are the main suppliers.
+Ecuador in 2014 purchased about 752,000 MT of soybean meal; of which, around 96 percent was GE-derived product.

 Ecuador is import dependent on foreign sources (i.e., the United States, Argentina, and Brazil) for its cotton and soybean meal needs.
-It currently does not have in place any specific biotechnology requirements for these commodities.
+It currently does not have specific biotechnology requirements for these commodities.

-At FAS Quito, we believe that Ecuador is unlikely to become self-sufficient in the short- to mediumterm in the production of cotton and soybean meal.
+Ecuador is unlikely to become self-sufficient in the short- to medium-term in the production of cotton and soybean meal.
 On the contrary, it will likely become increasingly dependent on foreign sources to supply the growing needs of the local animal feed, poultry, pork, cooking oil, aquaculture (i.e., shrimp and tilapia), tuna canning, and snack food industries.
-We believe that should Ecuador impose restrictive import measures, these will adversely affect domestic food manufactures; jeopardizing employment and undermine both food security and the government's own efforts at combating malnutrition.
+Sources comment that should Ecuador impose restrictive import measures, these may adversely affect domestic food manufacturing; jeopardizing employment and undermine both food security and the government's own efforts at combating malnutrition.

-e) FOOD AID RECIPIENT COUNTRIES: Ecuador benefited from Food for Progress assistance between 1985 and 2006.
-Thanks to 16 bilateral agreements, Ecuador received in-kind donations of wheat, powder milk, soybean oil, soybean meal, and sorghum.
+e) FOOD AID RECIPIENT COUNTRIES: Ecuador benefited from Food for Progress assistance programs between 1985 and 2006, receiving in-kind donations of wheat, powder milk, soybean oil, soybean meal, and sorghum.
 Ecuador is no longer eligible for PL-480 Food for Progress programs.
 Under the Food for Peace Program and the Food Security Program, Ecuador received in 2008-13 in-kind donations of wheat flour, beans, lentils and soybean oil, as well as cash donations.
 Ecuador has not objected to these donations based on GE considerations.